civicrm/civicrm-user-guide/docs/membership/cancelling-and-expiring-memberships.md

 Keep in mind that manually Expiring memberships may not be needed.
-Dependent upon how you have your Membership status rules setup within **Administer > CiviMember > Membership Status Rules** memberships will automatically expire based on a certain timeline criteria.
+Dependent upon how you have your Membership status rules setup within **Administer > CiviMember > Membership Status Rules** memberships will automatically expire based on timeline criteria.

 ## Deleting memberships